- Home

 Is there anything I can do to prevent HMRC overcharging tax on my pension withdrawals?

-You can reduce the risk of making a significant tax overpayment by only taking a small amount from your pension initially, rather than a large lump sum.
+If you’re still concerned about being overcharged, you can reduce the risk of making a significant tax overpayment by only taking a small amount from your pension initially, rather than a large lump sum.

-John Chew, pension, tax and estate planning specialist at Canada Life said: “While we wait for the tax system to catch up with the freedoms, a good tip for people who are making a pension withdrawal for the first time is to request a small withdrawal of say £100.
-That will generate a tax code from HMRC which the pension provider will apply to any subsequent withdrawals.
+John Chew, pension, tax and estate planning specialist at Canada Life, said: “While we wait for the tax system to catch up with the freedoms, a good tip for people who are making a pension withdrawal for the first time is to request a small withdrawal of say £100.
+That will generate a tax code from HMRC, which the pension provider will apply to any subsequent withdrawals.

 “That will result in the tax being taken at source being far more accurate in many more cases, not only reducing the burden of paperwork but equally importantly the customer receiving a more accurate withdrawal in the first place.
 It’s also worth noting that any change in tax position during the course of the year, resulting in a new tax code being issued by HMRC, should also be shared with your pension provider as a matter of course.
 This will help identify any differences in the tax being applied and allow for earlier intervention if required.”